 It is important that whenever a third party requests information about a member of staff or student that request is carefully scrutinised so as to understand exactly what is being requested and why.
 If the person making the enquiry has a genuine requirement for the information then you should consider whether its disclosure would be fair, reasonable and lawful.

-Except where the University is legally obliged to provide personal information, it should be remembered that even where the data protection laws permit disclosure the University is not required to provide any requested information and if in any doubt information should not be provided.
-If you are in any doubt as to whether information should be provided in relation to any request you should contact the Information Governance Unit at email@example.com
+Except where the University Group is legally obliged to provide personal information, it should be remembered that even where the data protection laws permit disclosure the University Group is not required to provide any requested information and if in any doubt information should not be provided.
+If you are in any doubt as to whether information should be provided in relation to any request you should contact the Information Governance Unit at email@example.com.

 Disclosure to the police and other third party casual enquiries